-Computed tomography (CT) scan: An X-ray and a computer are used to construct a cross-sectional image of the heart.
-This can provide information about the presence of calcium in heart arteries (an indication of underlying atherosclerosis).
-Some CT scanners are also able to provide much more detailed pictures of the heart arteries, yielding information similar to that obtained from a coronary angiogram.
+- Computed tomography (CT) scan: Here, a computer uses X-rays to make a cross-wise image of the heart.
+This can tell doctors the likely amount of calcium in coronary arteries, which is an indication of underlying atherosclerosis.
+Some more advanced CT scanners give more detailed pictures of coronary arteries.

 - Magnetic resonance arteriography (MRA): This test uses a magnetic field and pulses of radio waves to create images of blood vessels and show where they may be blocked.